 US Gas Prices & the SPR Buffer — 2026 Three-Scenario Forecast

-US gas prices and the Strategic Petroleum Reserve in 2026: observed to June 23, plus three forecasts to year-end
+US gas prices and the Strategic Petroleum Reserve in 2026: observed to July 16, plus three rebuilt forecasts to year-end

 Reference: 2022 historical peak